tamarafmsft/ml-template-azure/README.md

   <img src="docs/images/actions_tab.png" alt="GitHub Actions Tab" width="700"/>
 </p>

-### 5. Modify the code
+### 5. Modify the code (Optional)

-Now you can start modifying the code in the <a href="/code">`code` folder</a>, so that your model and not the provided sample model gets trained on Azure.
-Where required, modify the environment yaml so that the training and deployment environments will have the correct packages installed in the conda environment for your training and deployment.
+Now you can start modifying the code in the <a href="/code">`code`</a> foleder, so that your model and not the provided sample model gets trained on Azure.Where required, modify the environment yaml so that the training and deployment environments will have the correct packages installed in the conda environment for your training and deployment.
 Upon pushing the changes, actions will kick off your training and deployment run.
 Check the actions tab to view if your actions have successfully run.

-Comment lines 39 to 55 in your <a href="/.github/workflows/train_deploy.yml">`"/.github/workflows/train_deploy.yml"` file</a> if you only want to train the model.
+Comment lines 39 to 55 in your <a href="/.github/workflows/train_deploy.yml">`"/.github/workflows/train_deploy.yml"`</a> file if you only want to train the model.
 Uncomment line 7 to 8, if you only want to kick off the workflow when pushing changes to the `"/code/"` file.

 ### 6. Start the action

-As you can see in the Action it will be triggered by a push to the main branch.
-Create this push.
+When looking at the action <a href="/.github/workflows/train_deploy.yml">`"/.github/workflows/train_deploy.yml"`</a> you will see that it is being triggered by a push to the main branch or changes in the README.md.
+Since we can do the letter much easier please change something in this README file by editing it in GitHub and commiting the change.

 ### 7. Viewing your AML resources and runs

 The log outputs of your action will provide URLs for you to view the resources that have been created in AML.
 Alternatively, you can visit the [Machine Learning Studio](https://ml.azure.com/) to view the progress of your runs, etc. For more details, read the documentation below.
+Please do so to make sure everything workes as expected-

+### 8. Delete!!!

+Delete the entire resource group you did create in the beginning of this challenge.
+Do so via the portal or use the Azure CLI by typing `az group delete -n <RG_NAME> -l <LOCATION>`.

+Navigate back to the previous repo to follow the [next challenge](https://github.com/azuredevcollege/aidevcollege/blob/master/day1/AzureMachineLearningService/challenges/challenge_04.md).

 # Documentation